2024 NBA Finals: Dallas Mavericks

-Former Maverick Kristaps Porziņģis (left) and former Celtic Kyrie Irving (right) faced their previous teams in the Finals.
+Mavericks stars Luka Dončić (left) and Kyrie Irving (right) were praised as an elite offensive duo during the season.

-Despite acquiring star guard Kyrie Irving at the trade deadline that season, the Dallas Mavericks missed the 2023 NBA playoffs after finishing as the 11 seed in the Western Conference.
-Over the off-season, the team reconfigured its roster to center around Irving and Luka Dončić, drafting Dereck Lively II and Olivier-Maxence Prosper, and signing Grant Williams, Seth Curry, Dante Exum and Derrick Jones Jr. Throughout the 2023–24 season, the backcourt duo of Irving and Dončić was praised by analysts as one of the greatest of all time offensively.
+Despite acquiring star guard Kyrie Irving at the trade deadline the prior season, the Dallas Mavericks missed the 2023 NBA playoffs entirely after finishing as the 11th seed in the Western Conference.
+Over the off-season, the team reconfigured its roster to center around Irving and Luka Dončić, drafting Dereck Lively II and Olivier-Maxence Prosper, and signing Grant Williams, Seth Curry, Dante Exum and Derrick Jones Jr.

+Throughout the 2023–24 season, the backcourt duo of Irving and Dončić was praised by analysts as one of the greatest of all time offensively.
 Dončić was the scoring leader of the season and finished third in voting for Most Valuable Player, while Irving underwent what was viewed as a renaissance season, averaging 25.6 points on near 50–40–90 shooting percentages.
-Exum and Jones Jr. provided effective 3-and-D performance, while Lively also played a pivotal role as a big man, making the All-Rookie second team and obtaining the highest field-goal percentage for a rookie season in NBA history at 74.7%.
+Exum and Jones Jr. provided effective 3-and-D performances, while Lively also played a pivotal role as a big man, making the All-Rookie second team and obtaining the highest field-goal percentage for a rookie season in NBA history at 74.7%.
 However, Dallas nonetheless struggled through the first half of the season barely above the .500 mark.
 Until the trade deadline in February, the team was 22nd in defensive rating, 12th in offense and 17th in net rating across the league.
-Irving and Dončić both missed significant amounts of games during that period due to injuries, while injuries also affected other roster pieces as owner Mark Cuban sold his majority share of the franchise in December.
+Among other roster pieces, Irving and Dončić both missed a significant number of games during that period due to injuries.